mstewartgallus/linted/docs/coding.md

   condition happens.
 This project accepts the small loss of portability that occurs by checking for errors.

+- Do not use null terminated strings unless interfacing with system functionality.
+They are error prone and dangerous.

+- Do not use errno unless interfacing with system functionality.
+Return an error value directly.

 Coding style:

 - We have 3 types of errors and one type of failure.